 During the second wave, hospitals were overcrowded with increasing cases of infections, and most hospitals were reeling under a shortage of oxygen and ventilators.
 As a result, many hospitals stopped admitting new patients.

 Because of poor road connectivity in most mountainous regions of Nepal, the only way to ferry Covid-19 patients to better health facilities in cities with available beds was by chartering helicopters.
-However, the rescue of patients was a mammoth task requiring specialized skills and resources.
+However, rescuing patients was a mammoth task requiring specialized skills and resources.

-Daily wage earners made several days journey on foot to walk home as they lost their work due to the prolonged prohibitory orders as an attempt to break the chain of transmission.
-As a result, many of the children suffered from multiple deprivations, including a lack of access to nutritious food and to education.
+Daily wage earners made several days’ journey on foot to their homes as they lost work due to prolonged prohibitory orders, which included restriction of people and vehicular movement to break the chain of transmission.
+As a result, many children suffered from multiple deprivations, including a lack of access to nutritious food and education.

-The below visuals displays data on COVID-19 cases.
+The below visuals display data on COVID-19 cases in Nepal.

 Oxygen Concentrators from Direct Relief

 The donation came at an extremely opportune time, as the transmission of the virus had continued to increase.